 TesiraFORTÉ X offers installers two discrete modes of operation.
 The default behavior allows single-button press auto-configuration assisted by Biamp Launch.
 The second option allows users to manually configure and completely customize the device signal paths a la a traditional Tesira DSP device.

-TesiraFORTÉ X discovery and connection can be done through the Biamp Discovery app, using Biamp Tesira software (version 4.0 and higher), or Biamp SageVue management software.
+TesiraFORTÉ X discovery and connection can be done through the Biamp Discovery app or using Biamp Tesira software (version 4.0 and higher).